Stolen pie van belonging to Michelin-starred chef found abandoned by police

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A stolen van that contained 2,500 pies belonging to a Michelin-starred chef has been found by police, but it is not known yet if the food was still inside.
+A stolen van that contained 2,500 pies belonging to a Michelin-starred chef has been found by police, but the food inside has “sadly perished”.

 Tommy Banks, who owns two restaurants and a pub in North Yorkshire, posted on Instagram on Monday morning to say his van with £25,000 of stock in the back had been taken from just outside Ripon over the weekend.

-On Tuesday, North Yorkshire Police said the white Fiat Ducato van was found abandoned with false number plates in the Hemlington area of Middlesbrough.
+On Tuesday, Cleveland Police said the van had been found abandoned with false number plates in the Hemlington area of Middlesbrough.

-They did not say whether the pies were still inside, adding: “Enquiries are ongoing with Cleveland Police as to the contents of the van when it was recovered.
+A spokesperson for the force said there were some boxes in the van, but they could not confirm if all the stock was still in there until the owner collects his vehicle and confirms numbers.

-“An investigation is ongoing into the theft and anyone who has any information is asked to get in touch.”
+The van was found shortly before 11.30pm on Friday but it had not been reported stolen at the time, police said.

 Mr Banks said in the Instagram video that the stock – including steak and ale, turkey and butternut squash pies, as well as gravy and custard – was for York Christmas Market.